Can writing a regular blog really help you to grow your training business?

 If your blog offers meaty, readable content that adds value for your readers in some way, people will begin to ask, “Wow, if this is what they give away for free, how much more would we get as a paying client?”

-A blog gets people engaged on social media
+3. A blog gets people talking on social media

 Every time you write a new blog, you have a reason to share a page from your website on your social media pages.
 If you write articles that appeal to your existing and potential customers, they’re more likely to comment on your blog, share it with their network and generally help spread the word about your knowledge and expertise.